joaoluisbuessofilho/Home-sorter/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/joaoluisbuessofilho/Home-sorter/issues) if you want to add support for more file extensions (e.g., `.zip`, `.tar.gz`, `.docx`).
+Feel free to check the [issues page](https://github.com/joaoluisbuessofilho/Home-sorter/issues) if you want to add support for more file extensions (e.g., `.zip`, `.tar.gz`, `.iso`, `.deb`).

 ---